Tongue bumps appear due to several reasons. While most of them go harmless, they serve as an indication of an infection or a disease.

 So what are the causes behind them?
 Let’s detail them below.

 1) Oral Thrush

-Oral thrush usually relates to yeast infection caused due to the strains of Candida Sp.
-While the condition is observed in aged people and infants, it can also affect people who have been taking steroids.
+Oral thrush usually relates to yeast infection due to strains of Candida spp.

-If you come across hairy Leukoplakia, then it is owing to the Epstein-Barr virus (EBV) which enters the body and remains dormant for quite some time.
-However, the outbreak is common in individuals who have AIDS or several problems associated with the immune system.
+If you come across hairy leukoplakia, then it is owing to the Epstein-Barr virus (EBV), which enters the body and remains dormant for quite some time.
+However, the outbreak is common in AIDS or several problems associated with the immune system.

 3) Oral Fibroma

 Oral fibroma is observed whenever a person has to bear an irritating sensation and a scar-like reaction.

 Usually, the condition is prevalent in adults who bite their lips and cheeks or constantly rub a rough tooth.